 Different avenues to getting a start in UX

 Elliot admitted that his start into UX was ‘completely accidental.’
 As a Fine and Studio Arts graduate from Central Saint Martins, he started his career as a copywriter.
-At the time, he was overseeing landing pages, ensuring the language was consistent as well as writing and editing product descriptions, banners, and emails.
+At the time, he was overseeing landing pages, ensuring the language was consistent.
+He was also writing and editing product descriptions, banners, and emails.
 He got pulled into some projects, creating technical, microcopy for a checkout journey when someone suggested he pursue UX.

 Orezi started as a Biomedical Engineering major.
 She knew she wanted to work in prosthetics.
 However, her studies didn’t match her focus.
 She switched to Industrial Design, before shifting to UX.
 She noted that Industrial Design and Product Design are two worlds that live very closely together.
 The transition wasn’t as hard as she thought it would be at the time.
 The panellists noted that having a background in Industrial Design can be very useful and that people often switch between the two.

 Fifi learned UX through editing friends’ photos.
 From this point, she moved to designing websites and logos.
-Her interest in design evolved organically.
+As a result, her interest in design evolved organically.
 She grew her knowledge through reading on the internet and watching YouTube videos to learn about Photoshop, InDesign, and Illustrator.
-She went on to study Social Policy & Government at LSE.
+Fifi went on to study Social Policy & Government at LSE.
 She learned to code to design digital applications.
 This varied experience led to her current job working for Facebook Reality Labs, helping build hardware products.

 Companies are visibly changing

 The UX panel spoke about the rise of more diverse talent from Africa, including Nigeria and Ghana.
 With this shift, companies are visibly changing, which will only strengthen their UX strategies.
-The panel noted that people are now coming from everywhere.
+As a result, the panel noted that people are now coming from everywhere.
 However, Elliot added that Content Designers still have many barriers to a more diverse and inclusive pool of talent.
 Most content design is written in English.
-He noted that this is an obstacle that the industry will need to face in the future.
+Consequently, this is an obstacle that the industry will need to face in the future.

 Instead of looking at a candidates’ work history, Elliot looks at the work they show.
 This approach is relevant for both recruiters and candidates.
-The work must speak for itself.
+In other words, the work must speak for itself.

 UX career levels